Body Mass Index Calculator

 |BMI of 30 or greater||Obese|

-Please be advised that these BMI ranges are only a rough indication to a person health as they do not take into account the person age, sex, or body fat.
+These BMI ranges are only a rough indication to a person health as they do not take into account the person age, sex, or body fat.
 For example, an athletic person can have a high body mass index without necessarily being overweight.
-Therefore, if you are concerned about your weight, consult your physician.